model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    ["stubbing"][stubbing], where the approximation is trusted blindly.

    To facilitate this check Kani needs a suitable environment to verify the function in.
+Kani demands of us, as the user, to provide this environment.
-For this proposal the environment must be provided by us (the users).
-See [future possibilities](#future-possibilities) for a discussion about the arising soundness issues and their remedies.
+   This is a limitation of this proposal, see also [future possibilities](#future-possibilities) for a discussion about the arising soundness issues and their remedies.

    We provide the checking environment for our contract with a `proof_for_contract` harness that specifies the contract it is supposed to